How to Become a Care Partner

 As a Care Partner, you will be matched to participate in various projects and initiatives based on your interests and experience.
 You can participate as little or as much as you wish.
 We have many options for Care Partners to participate in, from giving input remotely on occasion, to being a part of a project working group or council that connects regularly.

-Care Partner roles can be in:
+Care partner roles can be in:

 Storytelling: Share your health care experiences with at St. Joseph’s.
 Stories may be shared in print, video, or in-person presentations.